Ever wondered which university to choose of them all? If yes, then this post is exactly for you! Here is the list itself:

 The university’s graduates practice their profession all over the world and are treated with respect because of the tremendous reputation of the medical school.

 The city of Košice is the biggest in Eastern Slovakia and its cultural heritage feature many protected buildings in Gothic, Renaissance, Baroque style.
 In fact, in 2013 it was the European capital of culture.

 This altogether makes the university one of the most popular choices for studying Medicine in Europe.

 #3.
 Sofia Medical University in Bulgaria

 The Medical University of Sofia is considered the best in Bulgaria due to its use of advanced technologies.
 It always strives to implement the newest of them and in fact, recently they started teaching 3D-Anatomy as a non-obligatory subject, making a revolution in micro and macroscopic technologies.

 Sofia is full of life and you will always have something to do there.
-It fields a lot of theaters, cinemas, nightclubs.
+It fields a lot of theatres, cinemas, nightclubs.
 The university is home to more than a thousand students from over 70 countries.

-The Medical School partners with the biggest clinical hospitals in Eastern Europe making possible for students to practice their skills on the ground.
+The Medical School partners with the biggest clinical hospitals in Eastern Europe making it possible for students to practice their skills on the ground.

 The living costs in Bulgaria are the lowest in the whole of Europe.